 GERRI WILLIS: You know so many people, even now, are looking at the returns in bonds and thinking, “What else can I do?”
 This is one thing they’re considering out there.
 What percentage of your money have you been putting towards this?

-HANK COLEMAN: I’ve been putting about 10% of my total investment portfolio in alternative investments like peer to peer lending.
+HANK COLEMAN: I’ve been putting about 10% of my total investment portfolio in alternative investments like peer-to-peer lending.

-GERRI WILLIS: Now, one of the problems with this is there’s a lot of defaults with these loans because, I mean after all, these are people who can’t get loans from regular banks.
+GERRI WILLIS: Now, one of the problems with this is there’s a lot of defaults with these loans because, I mean, after all, these are people who can’t get loans from regular banks.
 Is that a problem for you?

 HANK COLEMAN: It has been.
 You know, I started off in 2009 and I saw the great possibilities of a huge rate of return and I kind of got a little greedy.
 And so I have had quite a few defaults in the beginning, but things are looking up now, though.

 GERRI WILLIS: So what they do is they rank these loans – these potential loans, do they even see what the potential of default is?
 And Lending Club, for example, has a 3% annual default rate, and they give you all kinds of clues about what’s happening.
 But here’s what I want to know: Hank, how much do you know about the person that you’re lending to?
-I mean, do you have any idea that, you know, it’s a first-time entrepreneur hoping to open a pretzel store?
+I mean, do you have any idea that you know, it’s a first-time entrepreneur hoping to open a pretzel store?
 I mean, do you have details?

 HANK COLEMAN: You do have a few details.
 I mean, it’s shielded so you can’t see exactly who, you know, personal identifying features.
-But I mean you know things like their occupation, real important things from their credit reports, how much income they earn; you do know quite a bit about it, and there’s a dialogue that the borrowers and the investors can have in the comments section of these peer-to-peer lending web sites where you can ask questions; you can get that feedback of what they want that loan for.
+But I mean you know things like their occupation, real important things from their credit reports, how much income they earn; you do know quite a bit about it, and there’s a dialogue that the borrowers and the investors can have in the comments section of these peer-to-peer lending websites where you can ask questions; you can get that feedback of what they want that loan for.

 GERRI WILLIS: Well, what kind of return are you seeing and what kind of default rate have you experienced?

-HANK COLEMAN: Well, like you said, I have right now about 140 loans and I keep adding to them, but I’ve seen about 20 default on me.
+HANK COLEMAN: Well, as you said, I have right now about 140 loans and I keep adding to them, but I’ve seen about 20 default on me.
 So that’s a default rate of just a little over 10% you’re going on to 15%, but those, taken into context, those are loans from the beginning of when I started investing, and now I’ve kind of changed my investing strategy.
 It’s been a lot more conservative.

 GERRI WILLIS: Learning curve.